NVIDIA/spark-rapids/tools/README.md

 under the same sub-directory when using the options to generate query visualizations or printing the SQL plans.

 The output location can be changed using the `--output-directory` option.
 Default is current directory.

+There is a 100 characters limit for each output column.
+If the result of the column exceeds this limit, it is suffixed with ... for that column.

+ResourceProfile ids are parsed for the event logs that are from Spark 3.1 or later.
+ResourceProfileId column is added in the output table for such event logs.
+A ResourceProfile allows the user to specify executor and task requirements for an RDD that will get applied during a stage.
+This allows the user to change the resource requirements between stages.

 Note: We suggest you also save the output of the `spark-submit` or `spark-shell` to a log file for troubleshooting.